-The APE and ILE Handbook contains answers to logistical and technical questions related to both experiences.
-When a student has questions about the APE or ILE, they should first refer to this handbook.
+The APEX and ILE Handbook contains answers to logistical and technical questions related to both experiences.
+When a student has questions about the APEX or ILE, they should first refer to this handbook.
 Please also see a helpful ILE checklist (pdf).

 All students will identify a second public health faculty member during their second semester in the MPH program.
 Both the assigned faculty advisor and the additional faculty advisor will guide and review the ILE components.

 The ILE consists of three components.
 All ILE components must be completed no more than two years after the completed coursework.